nishkohli96/eslint-config/apps/eslint-config-docs/docs/usage/eslint-8.md

 ---

 :::note
-ESLint version 8 now deprecated, and upgrading to version 9 is recommended.
+ESLint version 8 is now deprecated, and upgrading to version 9 is recommended.

 This package will continue to receive minor updates for the time being.
 :::